kingosticks/gst-plugins-rs-build/README.md

 # Compiling

-The following two methods compile the latest development version of gst-plugins-spotify.
+The following two methods compile the latest development version of gst-plugins-rs.

 ## Native compile